 If you cut heavy chipboard on your Maker, be sure to tape your chipboard to your mat, put in your knife blade, and move your star wheels (those white wheels on your Maker) all the way over to the right side.
 It took about 45 minutes (20 passes) to cut my heavy chipboard for this Cricut Tool Bench pattern.
 I recommend you keep an eye on your Maker as it cuts, as it may be done in as little as 10 passes.
 To check, just pause your machine, lift up a corner, and see if it’s cut all the way through yet or not.

 When you cut iron-on vinyl, remember to MIRROR your layer in Design Space and then put the glitter itself FACE DOWN (shiny side down) on your cutting mat.
-I show exactly how to do this in my video.

 Step 3: Cut your tubes to the right lengths